HackYourFuture/JavaScript/README.md

 - Know the basic building blocks of `JavaScript`
 - Correctly write and use `variables`, `functions` and `loops`
 - Understand the `control flow`
+- Be able to solve worded problems using code

 ## How to use this repository